Diamond Challenge FAQs

 Who is eligible to attend the Summit?

-Any individual from around the world is eligible to attend the Summit in April!
+Semifinalists from around the world and nominated individuals / groups (self-nominated or nominated by another) are eligible to attend the Summit in April!

 Are you only eligible to attend the Summit if you're competing in the Diamond Challenge?